cacaocat-syr/cacaocat-syr.github.io/blog7.md

 Machine data is any data that comes from every piece of technology that we use and interact with.

 The 5 main components of Splunk are:
-- Index Data: comes from any source
+ 1. Index Data: comes from any source
--- indexers collect data and process them to label and organise -- data is labeled with a sourcetype which help break down data into individual events and assigns timestamps -- data is stored in indices
+- indexers collect data and process them to label and organise
+- data is labeled with a sourcetype which help break down data into individual events and assigns timestamps
+- data is stored in indices
-- Monitor & Alert: creating alerts in real time
+ 2. Monitor & Alert: creating alerts in real time
-a. monitor for specific conditions
+ - monitor for specific conditions
-b. give automatic reponses and actions
+ - give automatic reponses and actions
-- Search & Investigate:
+ 3. Search & Investigate:
-a. query searches from indices
+ - query searches from indices
-b. uses Splunk search language
+ - uses Splunk search language
-- Report & Analyse: creating dashboards and reports
+ 4. Report & Analyse: creating dashboards and reports
-- Add Knowledge: effects data interpretation
+ 5. Add Knowledge: effects data interpretation

-a. adds tags
+- adds tags

-b. can be used to create reports
+- can be used to create reports

 There are 3 main processing components when it comes to processing data.